The McCauley, Gadd and Ford Families: Full Research

 Dundry, Somerset--Aerial Photo

-Henry James Ford and Emily Ann Gadd, my great grandparents, were married in Opawa on 20 August, 1873.
-Emily Ann’s parents, Elijah Gadd (christened in Dundry, near Bristol, on 8 August 1830), a stonemason, and Sarah Ann Gadd (formerly Cox—born 1830) had been married in Bedminster, Bristol, in 1852.
-Gad(d) is a name of Jewish origin, Gad being a son of Jacob and his wife's maid, Zilpah, and the founder of one of the twelve tribes of Israel.
-The Gadd family had lived in Dundry and the surrounding area for many years.
-Elijah's parents were Jonathan Gadd, also a stonemason, and his wife Hester Gadd (formerly Sage) who both died in Dundry and were buried in St. Michael's churchyard on 7 March 1875 and 27 March 1864 respectively.
-Sarah Ann Cox was born and brought up in the village of Stanton Drew, several miles from Dundry.
-Her parents were William Cox, a cordwainer (or shoemaker) and Rachel Cox (formerly Heal) who died at the ages of 91 and 89 on 26 April 1889 and 21 February 1889 respectively.
+Sarah Ann Cox was born and brought up in the village of Stanton Drew, several miles from Dundry; she was christened on 17 April 1831 in Stanton Drew.
+Her parents were William Cox, a master cordwainer (or shoemaker) and Rachel Cox (nee Heal); the word cordwainer is derived from cordwain, the leather produced in Cordoba, Spain.
+A cordwainer makes high quality shoes and boots, whereas a cobbler repairs them.
+William and Rachel Cox died at the ages of 91 and 89 on 26 April 1889 and 21 February 1889 respectively.
 Their gravestone is still standing with a clearly legible inscription in the churchyard of St. Mary the Virgin, Stanton Drew; buried with them is one of their daughters, Anna Maria Cox, who died on 7 October 1913 at the age of 77.
-Beside it is another well preserved gravestone for William and Rachel's son, Edwin W. Cox, and his wife, Mary Burch Cox, who died on 29 March 1920 and 10 June 1900 respectively.
+Beside it is another well preserved gravestone for a son of William and Rachel, Edwin W. Cox, and his wife, Mary Burch Cox, who died on 29 March 1920 and 10 June 1900 respectively.
 Edwin W. Cox also worked in Stanton Drew and is recorded in Kelly's directory as a cordwainer in the years from 1875 to 1902 and as a market gardener in 1906 and 1910.
+The 1913 memorial card for Anna Maria Cox shown opposite was sent to and retained by the Ford family in New Zealand, indicating that the descendants of Sarah Ann Gadd (nee Cox) kept in touch with her family back in Somerset for a long time after Sarah Ann's death in 1854.

 SS Gothenburg

 Elijah and his second wife had at least 5 children, one of whom, Sarah Jane, died in infancy in Melbourne on 23 May 1862 at the age of 14 months of phosphorus poisoning after sucking the heads of lucifer matches given to her by another young child.
-The family was living in University St. at the time of Sarah Jane's death and Elijah was presumably again working on the Melbourne University buildings.
-Soon afterwards, he returned with his family to New Zealand, leaving Melbourne for Port Chalmers on 21 June 1862 in the ship SS Gothenburg.
-It is interesting that Henry Ford is recorded as one of the sponsors (godparents) of two of Elijah’s children, Alfred Samuel and Eliza Hester.
-Elijah was widowed again when the second Sarah Ann died in Christchurch on 12 January 1871, also at the young age of 31.
-Her funeral notice read as follows:
+The family was living in University St. at the time of Sarah Jane's death and Elijah was presumably still working on the Melbourne University buildings.
+Soon afterwards, he moved with his family (including Emily Ann from his first marriage) to New Zealand, leaving Melbourne for Port Chalmers on 21 June 1862 in the ship SS Gothenburg.
+It seems that Elijah and Sarah Ann subsequently returned to Melbourne for a time.
+It is not known when and how they travelled from New Zealand to Melbourne but Elijah (aged 37) is recorded as a passenger on the Otago that left Melbourne for Hokitika on 7 November 1867 and his wife (aged 26) as a passenger on the Alhambra that left Melbourne on 4 January 1868 for Hokitika.
+Presumably, they were visiting friends or relatives in Melbourne.
+It is not known how they travelled back to Christchurch after arriving in Hokitika on the west coast of New Zealand’s South Island.

 "The friends of Mr. Elijah Gadd respectfully are informed that the Funeral of his late wife will leave his residence, Hillsborough, at half-past one to-morrow (Saturday), Jan 14.
 Rees W. Walters, Undertaker".

 Elijah’s two wives and two young children, Samuel and Sarah Jane, are all commemorated or buried in the same plot at Barbadoes Street cemetery in Christchurch, New Zealand where the headstone is still to be seen.
-It is interesting to note that two of Elijah Gadd's sisters, Sarah and Hester, themselves emigrated from the UK to New Zealand with their husbands and families, arriving respectively in the ships Waikato on 3 October 1875 and the Dunedin on 3 July 1874.

 Christchurch Town Halls